Building resilient regional and remote Queensland communities.

 “After graduation, I would be keen to work either as an environmental advisor in the mining industry or as a hydrologist/hydrogeologist.”

-This year we are also happy to announce that Veterinary Science student Isabella Tritton will receive a $5,000 Bursary.
+Additionally, Veterinary Science student Isabella Tritton received a $5,000 Bursary.

 The first person to attend university in her family, Ms Tritton said the bursary helped further her dream to provide quality veterinary services in rural and remote areas.